 According to Director of Operations Mike Brucklier, one of Flour Bakery’s most poignant missions is to make the lives of both guests and employees a little bit better each day.
 They believed that technology was part of that experience.
 Mike and Asst.
-Director of Operations Tanya Li decided to upgrade to Toast because they felt they’d finally found an all-in-one platform.
+Director of Operations Tanya Li decided to upgrade to Toast because they felt they’d finally found an all-in-one system.

 Walking into a Flour is like walking into an eclectic, modern family kitchen.
 They’re well known for their award-winning pastries and attentive staff who make every item to order.